Mark-MDO47/ArduinoClass/99_Resources/README.md

 - https://github.com/RalphBacon/ESP32-Dual-Core-Programming
   - https://youtu.be/jpVcCmh8sig

-For ESP32 I personally use Microsoft Visual Studio Community with the extension "VSIX Arduino IDE (Vx.x) for Visual Studio (xxxx)" https://www.visualmicro.com/ with which includes an Over-The-Air WiFi debugger that works with my ESP32 modules with built-in Wifi.
+For ESP32 I personally use Microsoft Visual Studio Community with the extension "VSIX Arduino IDE (Vx.x) for Visual Studio (xxxx)" https://www.visualmicro.com/; this includes an Over-The-Air WiFi debugger that works with my ESP32 modules with built-in Wifi.
 The debugger isn't perfect but being able to connect over WiFi is great.
 This extension does cost; Hobby/Personal is about $25/year at this time (2023).
-There is a perpetual version which is a bit pricey at $200.
+There is a perpetual version which is a bit pricier at $200.

 ## EEPROM to save configuration
 These Arduino Nanos have 32Kbyte of FLASH memory (program storage), 2Kbyte of SRAM, and 1Kbyte of EEPROM.